What Gift Grieving Parents Need

 Some things to consider:

 Things: Our instinct tells us to shower grieving friends with gifts, money or food.
 Food is very helpful in the first few days and weeks.
 Our suggestion is to send food that takes very little prep and is something that can be eaten in small quantities when the parents might not have a huge appetite.
+Visit Websites that are related to this and choose accordingly.
 Gifts of money are more easily managed if the family has a memorial set up, please check with the funeral home!

 Trinkets, keepsakes, sympathy flowers and jewelry are all items that loving friends and family members oftentimes gift to new parents.
 Sometimes the outpouring of gifts in the first few weeks can be very overwhelming.
 One recommendation we have is to wait and see what types of keepsakes the family is most interested in and buy them later.
 Mother’s Day, Father’s Day, Baby’s birthday and Christmas are some appropriate times to give these types of gifts.